Button Menu

 Building Evacuation

-• Do not use elevators during an emergency evacuation
+• Do not use elevators.

 101 E. Seminary, Inn at DePauw Inn North Lot

-Bartlett House north side of Emison Building
+Bartlett House North side of Emison

-Pulliam Center Elm St. Lot
+Pulliam Elm St. Lot

-Prindle Institute, Reflection Center lower parking lot
+Prindle Institute, Reflection Center Lower Parking Lot

 Explosions